Environmental Planning

 The Environmental Planning Pathway is offered at Newcastle, Northumbria and Queen’s University Belfast.

-The Environmental Planning (‘Envplan’) Training Pathway offers world-leading PhD opportunities in environmental planning research, very broadly conceived.
+The Environmental Planning Training Pathway offers world-leading PhD opportunities in environmental planning research, very broadly conceived.
 The pathway emphasises the need to study and evaluate processes of urban and rural change with high-level and leading-edge PhD research which draws on critically informed and methodologically innovative approaches from environmental, social and policy sciences.

 At Newcastle University, the Environmental Planning pathway is divided between the School of Architecture, Planning and Landscape (APL) and the Centre for Rural Economy (CRE).
 APL is internationally recognised for its contributions to research and scholarship.
 Much of our research crosses disciplinary boundaries to address important societal challenges, winning awards from international and national research councils, charities and governments.
 Our impactful work engages with diverse questions and audiences.
 We inform policymaking, professional practice, cultural life and industry.
 Our work is international, national and local, engaging with problems both specific to our place and shared by communities and cultures worldwide.
-APL has a large and diverse PhD researcher community with over 60 PhD researchers from more than 20 nations (as of Sept.
-2025).
+APL has a large and diverse PhD researcher community with over 60 PhD researchers from more than 20 nations.

 CRE is a research centre specialising in interdisciplinary social science and applied policy research oriented towards the achievement of sustainable development in rural areas, and sustainable agri-food production and consumption more generally.
 Drawing on a team of over 30 social scientists from diverse academic backgrounds (e.g. economists, geographers, sociologists, food marketers, political scientists and psychologists), it is one of the most significant groupings of rural and environmental social scientists in the UK.
 The Centre particularly encourages PhD applications which connect with its established strengths in the social science of food, rural development, rural sociology and environmental policy planning.